timothylampung/timeseries_ai/README.md

 /**
   Add my letter to chatGPT and how he would respond,
-    would DOG respond the same way?
+    would GOD respond the same way?
 My death is justified.
 */
 /**
  * Life as we know it, is so unfair